Arnold Jacob Wolf: K.A.M. Isaiah Israel Temple

 He led K.A.M.
 Isaiah Israel Temple in Kenwood, Chicago's oldest Jewish congregation, from 1980 to 2000.

 Wolf received a Brotherhood Award for his civil rights work from the National Council of Christians and Jews in 1962.
 When the same group later gave a humanitarian award to then President Ronald Reagan, Rabbi Wolf returned his award, saying, "If Ronald Reagan is a humanitarian, then I’m not.

 Rabbi Wolf celebrated his bar mitzvah at age 83, never having observed the rite at age 13 as Reform Judaism did not practice the ceremony at the time.
 The rabbi acknowledged that he was nervous about performing in public, as this was the first time he would be chanting the Torah.
 The celebrations included a series of lectures by Wolf and other rabbis.

-Rabbi Wolf died at age 84 on December 23, 2008 in Chicago of an apparent heart attack.
+Rabbi Wolf died at age 84 on December 23, 2008, in Chicago of an apparent heart attack.

 Beliefs

 He believed that "The core teaching of Torah for him had to do with justice, and one sometimes had to speak about that in ways that people didn't care to hear," and that "I am Adonai your God" was not a promise but a challenge to be lived up to every moment in every action."

-He was the founder and leader of the organization for peace in the Middle East Breira, A Project of Concern in Diaspora-Israel Relations, that supported a two-state solution to the Israeli-Palestinian conflict.
+He was the founder and leader of Breira, A Project of Concern in Diaspora-Israel Relations, which was in the 1970s a prominent organization for peace in the Middle East that supported a two-state solution to the Israeli-Palestinian conflict.
 Founded in 1973, the organization dissolved in 1977, having been the target of criticism from pro-Israel groups in the United States.

 Writing in Commentary Magazine, Rabbi Wolf explains how a Jew must adapt to modernity.
 He writes that "modern thought is no enemy of the Jew.
 But he must become a Jew in order to have the stamina to meet it face on.
 Otherwise the secular Jewish liberal will … fall on his face.
 The courage to be present to the present absolutely requires, I believe, the enormous resource of Torah.
 Man without God may be tragic; the Jew against God is only pathetic."